hmrguez/Hermes/docs/literature_review.typ

 worth noting that implementing Lambda Architecture can be complex due to the need for managing separate pipelines and ensuring synchronization between them.

-Overall, Lambda Architecture represents a powerful solution for organizations looking to leverage [[big data]] and real-time analytics, offering a blend of historical depth and real-time responsiveness that is essential for competitive advantage in today's data-driven world.
+Overall, Lambda Architecture represents a powerful solution for organizations looking to leverage big data and real-time analytics, offering a blend of historical depth and real-time responsiveness that is essential for competitive advantage in today's data-driven world.

 === Kappa Architecture

-The Kappa Architecture, introduced by Jay Kreps, co-founder of Confluent, represents a significant shift from traditional batch processing architectures towards [[real-time data processing]].
-It simplifies the data processing pipeline by focusing exclusively on processing data in real-time, eliminating the need for separate batch and real-time processing paths found in [[Lambda Architecture]].
+The Kappa Architecture, introduced by Jay Kreps, co-founder of Confluent, represents a significant shift from traditional batch processing architectures towards real-time data processing.
+It simplifies the data processing pipeline by focusing exclusively on processing data in real-time, eliminating the need for separate batch and real-time processing paths found in Lambda Architecture.
 This architecture is centered around the concept of an immutable data log, where all data—historical and real-time—is ingested and stored in a centralized log, serving as the single source of truth for continuous processing and analysis of data streams .